-- 7) What specific experience does the team lack and how will this be addressed during the Phase II effort and beyond?
-From what additional resources do you have commitments to address these limitations e.g., Board of Directors, technical advisors, or retained legal counsel?
-Please provide details on names, affiliations, and expertise of these resources. - c.
-Competition/Intellectual Property - Describe currently existing products or services that are found in the patent literature (and if relevant, copyright and trademark literature) or that is emerging from research or R&D which may be substitutes for your product or service. - a) How does your product or service match up to these substitutes in terms of the needs customers are seeking to meet? - b) Who is developing, making, and selling those products or services and what do you anticipate the competitive landscape to look like when you get to market? - 2) Describe intellectual property (IP) rights you have secured for your technology to date and if any procedures are underway to expand or enhance the protection provided by those rights.
-Please describe your actions to protect these rights. - Describe which IP is closest and which is most threatening to your "freedom to operate" and how you are different enough to be able to secure your freedom to operate. - 4) What other IP will you need to secure rights to make, use, or sell in order to address the market opportunity described above? - d.
-Finance and Revenue Model - 1) Describe an appropriate staged finance plan given the market opportunity.
-Outline the level of funding required for each stage along the path to commercialization. - a) What are your costs to complete research and development, product, and production development/design/engineering, and to produce the product or service? - b) What are the costs required to implement your commercialization strategy? - c) How will you access the appropriate funds? - 2) Provide a table with anticipated costs identifying the anticipated source of each detailing revenues or other operating capital you can devote to these.
+- a) Describe currently existing products or services that are found in the patent literature (and if relevant, copyright and trademark literature) or that is emerging from research or R&D which may be substitutes for your product or service. - How does your product or service match up to these substitutes in terms of the needs customers are seeking to meet? - Who is developing, making, and selling those products or services and what do you anticipate the competitive landscape to look like when you get to market? - b) Describe intellectual property (IP) rights you have secured for your technology to date and if any procedures are underway to expand or enhance the protection provided by those rights.
+Please describe your actions to protect these rights. - c) Describe which IP is closest and which is most threatening to your "freedom to operate" and how you are different enough to be able to secure your freedom to operate. - d) What other IP will you need to secure rights to make, use, or sell in order to address the market opportunity described above?

+4. Finance and Revenue Model

+- a) Describe an appropriate staged finance plan given the market opportunity.
+Outline the level of funding required for each stage along the path to commercialization. - What are your costs to complete research and development, product, and production development/design/engineering, and to produce the product or service? - What are the costs required to implement your commercialization strategy? - How will you access the appropriate funds? - b) Provide a table with anticipated costs identifying the anticipated source of each detailing revenues or other operating capital you can devote to these.
 If there is a shortfall, explain how you will raise or access the appropriate funds.
-If no additional cash is needed explain why you are confident that is the case. - 3) Provide specific contacts, leads, previous relationships, and agreements already in place.
-Are any other commitments in place which will affect your ability to raise Phase III follow-on funding?
+If no additional cash is needed explain why you are confident that is the case.

-- 4) Provide an estimate of the DOE Return on Investment (ROI) or Net Present Value (NPV) for this project.
+- c) Provide specific contacts, leads, previous relationships, and agreements already in place.
+Are any other commitments in place which will affect your ability to raise Phase III follow-on funding? - d) Provide an estimate of the DOE Return on Investment (ROI) or Net Present Value (NPV) for this project.
 This estimate should incorporate the profit before taxes (positive cash flow) for the first 10 years of commercialization and treat the DOE SBIR or STTR funding as an investment (negative cash flow).
 Describe the revenue streams (licensing, product sales or other) associated with your Commercialization Plan.
 When do you anticipate "first revenues" from each stream?
 When do you expect to reach "break even"?
-To help project NPV, please refer to following worksheets on the DOE SBIR/STTR Programs Office web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/. - 5) Provide annual pro formas for the next five years (two years of the Phase II effort +3 years' post Phase II).
+To help project NPV, please refer to following worksheets on the DOE SBIR/STTR Programs Office web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/. - e) Provide annual pro formas for the next five years (two years of the Phase II effort +three years post Phase II).
 Income Statements are required.
 Cash Flow and Balance Sheets may be included if they are considered critical for your strategy.
 If not included, Cash Flow and Balance Sheets should be made available, upon request from DOE.